Nikon Z7 For Landscape Photography:

-The day called for overcast with rain but I did not wish to stay in and miss a day of the Autumn colors of fall trees.
+Overcast with rain was the day's weather forecast but I did not wish to stay in and miss a day of the Autumn colors of fall trees.
 It would have been much more striking had Mr. Sun joined the sky but that was not to be on this day.
-The image below is a down sampled version as all these images are due to the Z7's massive file sizes.
+The image below is a downsampled version as all these images are due to the Z7's massive file sizes.

 The Nikon Z7 is an excellent choice